 Communicate with All Care Team Members

-A comprehensive care plan usually requires a team of family members, friends, professionals and community resources to be executed smoothly.
+A comprehensive care plan usually requires a team of family members, friends, professionals, and community resources to be executed smoothly.
 Regular communication with all team members is essential.
-Each person brings a unique perspective and area of expertise to the table, and different people tend to pick up on things others may miss.
+Each person brings a unique perspective and area of expertise to the table, and different people tend to pick up on things that others may miss.
 Interacting with a senior in various situations and at different times of day can also reveal a great deal about subtle changes in their health and functional abilities.

 Take time to find out how the person you’re caring for feels about their care routine, too.
 Let them know that they still have control over their day-to-day life and whom they spend it with.
-If there is a part of their routine that they aren’t fond of or something they would like to add, work with them to make reasonable and realistic changes.
+If there is a part of their routine that they aren’t fond of, or something they would like to add, work with them to make reasonable and realistic changes.
 The same goes for members of the care team.
 If a senior is not connecting with a particular team member or caregiver, don’t be afraid to make a change if you think there might be a better fit.

 Prioritize Your Own Health and Happiness to Prevent Burnout